tsoernes/leechflix/README.md

 - support for tv shows
 - search
 - retrieve all releases by search when viewing movie details
-- return movies as promises for faster loading
 - revamp gui
-- launch seeding in external client on finished download
+- implement seeding of previously streamed torrents or launch seeding in external client on finished download
-- support for iptorrents